yemisprojects/eks-app/README.md

 This repository contains the source code and Jenkinsfile used to automate the Continous Integration phases of a CI/CD pipeline to EKS.
 Continous delivery is accomplished via ArgoCD.
 This repo is intended to be used with the two repositories listed below.
 - [eks-infra](https://github.com/yemisprojects/eks-infra) repo: contains terraform code and github workflow to automate EKS deployment
-- [kubernetes-manifests](https://github.com/yemisprojects/kubernetes-manifests) repo: contains helm charts for deployment by ArgoCD
+- [kubernetes-manifests](https://github.com/yemisprojects/kubernetes-manifests) repo: contains helm charts for deployment by Argo CD

-<h2 align="center">Pipeline Stages</h2>

-<img alt="Jenkins pipeline" src="https://github.com/yemisprojects/eks-app/blob/main/images/Final_pipeline.png">
+<h2>CI/CD Tools</h2>

-[Jenkins](https://www.jenkins.io) is open source and free.
+- [Jenkins](https://www.jenkins.io) is an open source automation server which enables developers to reliably build, test, and deploy their software.
 With numerous plugins available it provides easy integration to many third party systems.
-If server management is a not a major concern, Jenkins is a great choice for CI.
+If server management is a not a major concern, Jenkins is a great choice for CI/CD.
+- Maven  is a build automation tool used primarily for build an managing Java projects
-[Checkstyle](https://checkstyle.sourceforge.io) is a development tool to help programmers write Java code that adheres to a coding standard.
+- [Checkstyle](https://checkstyle.sourceforge.io) is a development tool to help programmers write Java code that adheres to a coding standard.
 It automates the process of checking Java code to spare humans of this boring (but important) task.
 This makes it ideal for projects that want to enforce a coding standard.
-OWASP Dependency-Check is a Software Composition Analysis (SCA) tool that actively scans through a project's dependencies to detect and report on publicly disclosed vulnerabilities, thereby improving application security.
+- OWASP Dependency-Check is a Software Composition Analysis (SCA) tool that actively scans through a project's dependencies to detect and report on publicly disclosed vulnerabilities, thereby improving application security.
+- SonarQube (SAST) – Catches bugs and vulnerabilities in your app, with thousands of automated Static Code Analysis rules.
+- Trivy is an open-source comprehensive vulnerability Scanner for containers and other artefacts.
+It is quick and scan filesystems, images, kubernetes cluster, IaC configuration, Git repository making it one of the most versatile security scanners available.
+- [Argo CD](https://argo-cd.readthedocs.io/en/stable/) is a kubernetes controller which continuously monitors running applications and compares the current, live state against the desired target state (as specified in the Git repo).
+A deployed application whose live state deviates from the target state is considered OutOfSync.
+Argo CD reports & visualizes the differences, while providing facilities to automatically or manually sync the live state back to the desired target state.
+Any modifications made to the desired target state in the Git repo can be automatically applied and reflected in the specified target environments.

+<h2 align="center">Pipeline Architecture</h2>

+<img alt="Jenkins pipeline" src="https://github.com/yemisprojects/eks-app/blob/main/images/Final_pipeline.png">

 ## Application Stack